gravityai-dev/gravity-ai/README.md

 # @gravityai-dev/gravity-ai

-A unified library for real-time AI messaging with clean separation between core, client, and server components.
+React component library for rendering AI-powered experiences from the Gravity AI platform.
+This library handles the client-side rendering of dynamic components, messages, and interactions controlled by the Gravity server.

+## What is Gravity AI?

+Gravity AI is an AI Experience Platform that goes beyond traditional chat interfaces.
+Instead of limiting AI to text responses, Gravity enables rich, interactive experiences through server-controlled component rendering.

+**Key Concept**: The server decides what components to render based on AI understanding and context.
+This library provides the React components to render those experiences.

 ## Features

+- 🎯 **Server-controlled rendering** - Components determined dynamically by Gravity server
+- ⚛️ **React components** - Pre-built components for all Gravity message types
-- 🚀 **Real-time streaming** - Stream AI responses in real-time via GraphQL subscriptions
+- 🚀 **Real-time streaming** - Live updates via GraphQL subscriptions
-- 🔌 **Platform Agnostic** - Works with any Node.js application, n8n, LangChain, etc.
-- 📡 **Modular architecture** - Separate imports for client and server components
+- 📡 **Message handling** - Automatic parsing and rendering of Gravity messages
-- 🎯 **Type-safe** - Full TypeScript support with comprehensive type definitions
-- 🎨 **Rich message types** - Support for text, MDX, images, JSON data, and more
-- 🎭 **Theme support** - Built-in Tailwind theme provider with multiple variants
-- 🔧 **Easy integration** - Simple hooks and components for React applications
+- 🔧 **Simple integration** - Drop into any React app with minimal setup

 ## Installation